lucionardelli/water-jug-riddle/README.md

 * No partial measurement.
 Each jug can be empty or full.
 * Actions allowed: Fill, Empty, Transfer.
-* Use one of the following programming languages: Scala, Java, Nodejs, Go, Python, C, C++, Kotlin.

 ## How to run

 The application runs dockerized and it has a GUI implemented using tkinter.
 This means that running